AllStarLink/ASL3-Manual/docs/user-guide/install.md

 These instructions are for installing ASL3 on various x86 systems.
 AllStarLink v3 is supported on Debian 12 Bookworm systems, and those based on Bookworm (e.g. Raspberry Pi OS).
 Both the x86_64/amd64 and arm64/aarch64 platforms are supported through apt/deb installation packages.

-Note that currently the project does not support armv7l/armhf platforms because all known use of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, and 5.
-If you have a platform that must use armv7l/armhf 32-bit packages only please file an issue at [ASL3 on GitHub](https://github.com/AllStarLink/ASL3/issues).
+Note that currently the project does not support armv7l/armhf platforms because all known use of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, 5, and Zero 2 W. If you have a platform that must use armv7l/armhf 32-bit packages only please file an issue at [ASL3 on GitHub](https://github.com/AllStarLink/ASL3/issues).

 ## OS Install
 You’re going to start off by installing a new Debian 12 OS on your PC computer or virtual machine.
 There are instructions all over the internet that detail how to install Debian 12.
 Briefly you: